-Understanding what it means when some cookware is said to be "reactive" and some is said to be "non-reactive" is a simple lesson in chemistry.
+Understanding what it means when some cookware is said to be "reactive", and some are said to be "non-reactive" is a simple lesson in chemistry.

 When Not to Use Reactive Cookware

 Foods that are acidic, such as tomatoes or foods that contain lemon juice or vinegar, should not be cooked in reactive cookware.
 Aluminum, copper, iron, and non-stainless steel are reactive cookware.
 Their surfaces will release atoms of metal into the food and can give the food an off taste or discoloration.
 Acidic foods pull these atoms of metal from pans that are made of materials that are susceptible to releasing their atoms.

 Non-reactive cookware is made of stainless steel, glass, or glazed ceramic.
 Or it might be coated with something that is nonreactive, like the enamel in enamelware and enamel coated iron pots.
 So why bother with reactive metals in making cookware at all?
 There are some ways in which cookware made from reactive substances is better, mainly the fact that aluminum and copper and iron heat more uniformly without "hot spots."
 So, compromises have been developed.

 Enamelware is usually made by coating a reactive metal pan with non-reactive enamel.
 As a result, you get a pan that heats more evenly, yet does not react with acidic foods.
 Aluminum may be anodized which means it is chemically coated with a layer of non-reactive oxide.
 Reactive copper pans are sometimes lined with non-reactive tin.
 These substances hold tight to their atoms and release much less of them into cooking foods even if the foods are acidic.
 They make a barrier between the acid of the food and the reactive metal of the pan.